AbdelazizSoliman/Blog-App/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Processing data in models
+- validations and model specs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>